 What to Plant With the Kids in May and June

-May is here and we’re edging ever closer to summer (and hopefully the end of this lockdown).
-The change of season doesn’t mean that the growing season is slowing down; actually, now is the best time to be planting some types of plants outside.
-For those of you who have been patiently caring for your plants on the windowsill and in the greenhouse, now the weather will be getting warm enough for them to make their own way outside.
+National Children's Gardening Week brings in the beginning of June this year!
+We’re edging ever closer to summer (and hopefully some better weather!).
+The change of season doesn’t mean that the growing season is slowing down; actually, now is the best time to be planting some types of plants with the kids.
+For those of you who have been patiently caring for your plants on the windowsill and in the mini greenhouse, now the weather will be getting warm enough for them to make their own way outside.
 (For information on when to do this, see our Growing Guide).

-If you’ve yet to start planting anything, or you’re still in the planting mood, then you may be wondering what you can still plant in May and June.
+If you’ve yet to start planting anything, or you’re still in the planting mood, then you may be wondering what you can still plant with the kids in May and June.
 But never fear - we’ve made a handy list for you!

 Flowers such as poppies, wildflowers and the beloved sunflowers are all still good to go at this time of year, and can be planted successfully from seed until mid-June.
 They should flower in the summer and up until the autumn sets in.

-We’ve posted links to our kits that are perfect for planting at this time of the year, so take a look and get growing!
+We’ve posted links to our children's growing kits that are perfect for planting at this time of the year, so take a look and get growing!

 What to plant in with the kids in May